 Here are some Facebook Marketplace tips and tricks for seller success:

-Check your messages & Message Requests.
-The Marketplace messenger is odd and does not prominently notify you.
-Be sure to frequently check your messages so you don’t miss an offer or question from a prospective buyer.
+- Check your Marketplace Facebook Messenger.
+The Marketplace messenger is odd and does not prominently notify you the way the normal messenger does.
+It operates like a separate inbox.
+Be sure to frequently check your marketplace messages so you don’t miss an offer or question from a potential buyer.

 Don’t Forget about Facebook Groups and Pages